amitmerchant1990/reverie/reviewers.md

 ## What are the responsibilities of an action editor?

-Each month, after the submission deadline, action editors will be automatically assigned up to 5 submissions.
+Each month, after the submission deadline, action editors who are available that month will be automatically assigned up to 5 submissions.
 The action editor will first confirm they have no conflict of interest with each submission.
 Then, they will quickly check the submission for any major violations in formatting or other factors and desk reject the submission if it is in violation.
 The action editor will then be presented with a list of reviewers automatically suggested.
 The action editor will choose reviewers, using this automatic suggestion as a base.
 This will take place within 7 days of the paper submission deadline.

 Each month, starting around 24 days after the submission deadline, the action editor will remind any reviewer who has not yet completed their review.